alexeymhv/adop-cartridges-cookbook/_docs/recipes/git-clone.md

 permalink: /docs/recipes/git-clone/
 ---

-Let's say you want your pipeline to clone a repository from Gerrit.
+This section describes how to make your pipeline to clone a repository from Gerrit.

 # Method